 Advantage, the anti-blister plasma zone top cover reduces friction and protects responsive feet.
 Plastazote insoles have been established to work great for people with approachable feet, diabetes-related foot problems, and neuropathy foot bows.

 Spenco shoe inserts are officially conventional by the American Podiatric Medical Association.
-Browse through Spenco diabetic footwear directory for more options!
+Browse through the Spenco diabetic footwear directory for more options!

 Pros: